intel-lab-lkp/linux/Documentation/userspace-api/landlock.rst

     A :manpage:`sendto(2)` on a socket which was previously connected will not be restricted.
 This works for both datagram and stream sockets.

+``LANDLOCK_SCOPE_SYSV_MSG_QUEUE``
+    This limits the set of System V message queues to which we can perform :manpage:`msgget(2)`, :manpage:`msgrcv(2)`, :manpage:`msgsnd(2)`, and
+    :manpage:`msgctl(2)` calls to only message queues which were created by a process in the same or a nested Landlock domain.

+    Since System V message queues are IPC namespace global constructs and do not use file descriptors, enforcement of a ruleset with this scoping may cause subsequent operations on an msqid that were allowed prior to enforcement to be denied.

+    Denials are reported as ``EACCES``.
+Unlike other Landlock scopes, the check shares the generic SysV IPC permission path (``ipcperms(3)``), which maps every denial to ``EACCES`` before it reaches user space.

 IPC scoping does not support exceptions via :manpage:`landlock_add_rule(2)`.
 If an operation is scoped within a domain, no rules can be added to allow access